-In spring 2001, nearly 100,000 students, teachers, and principals across the Chicago public school system participated in the Consortium's 2001 Improving Chicago's Schools survey.
+In spring 2001, nearly 100,000 students, teachers, and principals across Chicago Public Schools (CPS) participated in the UChicago Consortium's 2001 Improving Chicago's Schools survey.
 Students told us about their school experiences, attitudes, and activities.
 Teachers and principals told us about instruction in their classrooms, their professional development experiences, and answered our questions about the conditions under which they work.

-Because Chicago public schools have participated in the Consortium's surveys for the past ten years, these reports also show how these things have changed over time, and how schools compare to a set of demographically similar schools and schools systemwide.
+Because Chicago public schools have participated in the UChicago Consortium's surveys for the past 10 years, these reports also show how these things have changed over time, and how schools compare to a set of demographically similar schools and schools system wide.
 Taken together, this information about where a school is and how it is developing can help the school assess its progress and plan for the future.

 Pablo Neruda High School is the pseudonym for a representative CPS high school.
 This is a sample of the reports prepared for schools in 2001.
 Harding School is the sample report from 1999, and Millard Fillmore is the sample report from 1997.